-One looks in vain for citation of any actual non-rational argument that Dawkins has offered, much less any counterevidence to Dawkins (unidentified) non-rational arguments, or any characterization of what it is that makes these (unidentified) arguments irrational.
-The reader is apparently supposed to walk away from this passage convinced that one of the major evolutionary theorists of the past century has made, not just incorrect arguments, but arguments which are 'not a contribution to scientific rationality' - on the basis of nothing more than Chomsky's declaration that this is so.
-It is astounding that Chomsky puts forward such grave allegations without providing any evidence showing that Dawkins is misleading people about the nature of evolution.
+One looks in vain for citation of any non-rational argument that Dawkins has offered, much less any counterevidence to Dawkins (unidentified) non-rational arguments, or any characterization of what it is that makes these (unidentified) arguments irrational.
+The reader is apparently supposed to walk away from this passage convinced that one of the major evolutionary theorists of the past century has provided not merely incorrect arguments, but arguments which are 'not a contribution to scientific rationality' - on the basis of nothing more than Chomsky's declaration that this is so.